PPOHUNNER/chatEm_messenger/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is an android/iOS app where registered users can chat one to one with other users of this app.
+This entirely uses Flutter framework along with firebase services like cloud firestore, firebase authentication and firebase storage for backend.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this is your first time seeing Flutter :

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)